Front-of-Package Labels now available for Canada.

 • Iron

-In addition to the mandatory nutrients, nutrition fact labels must also include servings per container as well as serving size and household unit of measurement.
+In addition to the mandatory nutrients, nutrition fact labels must also include servings per container, serving size, and household unit of measurement.
 Serving sizes are one of the most important measurements to take note of on the FDA-approved nutrition label.
-The serving size is a measurement of food that is appropriate for consumption as dictated by the nutrition guidelines.
+Serving size is a measurement of food that is appropriate for consumption as dictated by the nutrition guidelines.

 Serving size per container – The total number of servings in the entire food package or container.